UFFDA

 (Full schema in the API reference.)

-Why this shape exists: ag data has a unit-collision problem.
-Soil organic matter and soil organic carbon are not the same number — the conversion is SOM ÷ 1.724.
-Mix them up in a carbon model and the output is wrong in a way that looks plausible.
+Ag data has a unit-collision problem — SOM and SOC aren't the same number, and the errors look plausible until they aren't.
 The units block makes the conversion explicit, every time.
 The source.id pins each value to the upstream dataset.
 The license block carries the upstream attribution.

 License fields are informational only.
 Every license block carries "informational_only": true.
 These are UFFDA's plain-language readings of upstream metadata — not legal advice.
 Verify license terms against the upstream source before relying on them for compliance or legal claims.